How to Harvest Honey

 Once the honey is clean, get out your jars, fill them up, and mark them with your label.
 Make sure your jars are sterilized to avoid any contamination.
 Honey jars don’t need to be sealed to preserve it, although you should make sure no hungry bugs can enter, so a tight-fitting lid is recommended.

-If you extract honey before the bees have finished processing it, you’ll end up with a very light colored honey.
+If you extract honey before the bees have finished processing it, you’ll end up with very light-colored honey.
 Uncapped honey hasn’t been finished by the bees just yet, therefore, they haven’t sealed it with beeswax.
 This honey is edible, but it’s high in moisture and not as high in nutrients.

 Go for Quality Over Quantity